lmhoang45/Beauty-Scoring/README.md

 Required libraries and frameworks: opencv - numpy - skimage - tensorflow - keras.
 # Note
 The used model is DenseNet121 (https://keras.io/applications/#densenet).
-The model is trained in Google Colab and then saved in drive under the .h5 file type.
+The model is trained in Google Colab and then saved in Drive under the .h5 file type.